CESNET/cesnet_service_path_plugin/README.md

 }
 ```

+*Note: This example shows EUR as the configured default currency.
+If not configured, the application will use CZK as the fallback default.*

 **Configuration options:**
 - `currencies`: List of (code, name) tuples for available currencies
 - `default_currency`: Default currency code to use when creating new financial records